Bell snags first Cup victory in another surprise Gibbs win | Times Leader

-Bell and McDowell now have two of the coveted 16 playoff berths, a troubling trend for mid-pack teams that need all 26 regular-season races to point their way in to the championship picture.
-Race winners earn automatic berths and the remaining spots are decided by the point standings.
+More important, Bell and McDowell have snagged coveted berths in the 16-driver playoff field, a troubling trend for mid-pack teams that need all 26 regular-season races to point their way into the championship picture.
+Race winners earn automatic berths and the remaining spots are decided by the points standings.

-“To have Christopher in the playoffs, that’s a big deal,” Joe Gibbs said.
-“We don’t take that for granted.”
+“The dynamic has changed dramatically,” Brad Keselowski said.
+“We’re very early in the season and it’s now turned into a points race for those last few spots.
+If you don’t win, you’re in a lot of trouble because it’s not looking like you’re going to be able to get in the playoffs.”

+Bell chased down Joey Logano on the winding Daytona road course to grab his first victory.
+Logano had a commanding lead but Bell, on fresher tires than Logano, reeled him in and passed him with just over one lap remaining.

 McDowell, meanwhile, backed up his Daytona 500 win with a career-best road course finish of eighth.